Hyundai Ioniq Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Hyundai Ioniq Hybrid are $1,370 a year for full coverage.
-Comprehensive insurance costs around $272, collision insurance costs $524, and liability is estimated at $416.
-Buying just liability costs approximately $474 a year, and insurance for high-risk drivers costs $2,976 or more.
-Teenage drivers receive the highest rates at up to $5,174 a year.
+Average insurance rates for a Hyundai Ioniq Hybrid are $1,370 a year for full coverage insurance.
+Comprehensive costs an estimated $272, collision costs $524, and liability costs $416.
+Buying just liability costs as little as $474 a year, with insurance for high-risk drivers costing around $2,976.
+Teens receive the highest rates at $5,174 a year or more.

 Average premium for full coverage: $1,370

-Rate estimates include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all states and for different Ioniq Hybrid trim levels.
+Prices include $500 deductible amounts, liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all 50 states and for all Ioniq Hybrid models.

 Price Range by Coverage and Risk

-For the average 40-year-old driver, prices range range from the low end price of $474 for liability-only coverage to a much higher rate of $2,976 for a driver that may need high-risk insurance.
+For a 40-year-old driver, prices range go from as low as $474 for just the minimum liability insurance to the much higher price of $2,976 for a driver that may need high-risk insurance.

 Price Range by Location